trec-dd/trec-dd-simulation-harness/README.rst

 Description of Scorers
 ======================

+-  The Cube Test is a search effectiveness measurement that measures the speed of gaining relevant information (could be documents or passages) in a dynamic search process.
+It measures the amount of relevant information a search system could gather for the entire search process with multiple runs of retrieval.
+A higher Cube Test score means a better DD system, which ranks relevant information (documents and/or passages) for a complex search topic as much as possible and as early as possible.

 -  reciprocal\_rank\_at\_recall calculates the reciprocal of the rank by which every subtopic for a topic is accounted for.